 Do I need to purchase a uniform or other special gear?

-You will be required to purchase a game jersey for your player.
+You will be required to purchase a uniform for your player.
 It will have their last name and can be used throughout their NALAX career.
-Players provide their own shorts and socks, preferably black.
 Players also provide their own cleats or sneakers.
 Each player is responsible for having appropriate equipment.
-Girls need a women’s game stick, protective goggles, and mouthguard.
-Boys need a men’s game stick, helmet, shoulder pads, arm/elbow guards, gloves, mouthguard, and a protective cup.
+Girls need a women’s game stick, protective goggles, and mouth guard.
+Boys need a men’s game stick, helmet, shoulder pads, arm/elbow guards, gloves, mouth guard, and a protective cup.
 More equipment information from US Lacrosse can be found here.